 A child prodigy composer who became the steadfast guardian of Russian musical tradition, shepherding the St. Petersburg Conservatory through revolution.

-Alexander Glazunov seemed to have music flowing in his veins, composing a symphony at sixteen under the watchful eye of his mentor, Nikolai Rimsky-Korsakov.
-His early works burst with the lush, orchestral color of the Russian nationalist school, earning him the admiration of patrons like the timber magnate Mitrofan Belyayev.
-Glazunov's true historical weight, however, came from his role as an institutional anchor.
-As director of the Saint Petersburg Conservatory for nearly a quarter-century, he provided an island of stability and artistic integrity amidst political earthquakes.
-He fiercely protected students and curriculum from ideological interference, most notably advocating for the young Dmitri Shostakovich after his first official denunciation.
-Though he eventually left the Soviet Union in 1928, ostensibly for health reasons, and never returned, his administrative work had already cemented the conservatory's survival.
-He spent his final years in Paris, a respected elder statesman of a Romantic era that had passed, his own music a grand, polished bridge between Tchaikovsky and the emerging modernists.
+Alexander Glazunov composed a symphony at sixteen under Nikolai Rimsky-Korsakov's mentorship.
+His early works displayed the lush orchestral color of the Russian nationalist school, earning patronage from timber magnate Mitrofan Belyayev.
+As director of the Saint Petersburg Conservatory for nearly a quarter-century, he protected students and curriculum from ideological interference, advocating for Dmitri Shostakovich after his first denunciation.
+He left the Soviet Union in 1928, ostensibly for health reasons, and never returned.
+He spent his final years in Paris.
+His music bridged Tchaikovsky and the emerging modernists.

 1860–1882